Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 It’s important to keep accurate records of your business income and expenditure because this will help make sure you enter the correct information on your Self Assessment tax return, pay the right amount of tax (and claim tax relief on any expenses!)

 Plenty of contractors prefer being a sole trader because it’s easy to start up, and offers more flexibility.
-You’ll need to record all of your transactions (a process known as bookkeeping), and submit your Self Assessment tax return on time (and pay the bill!).
+You’ll need to record all of your transactions (a process known as bookkeeping), and use this information to complete and submit your tax return on time.

 You are totally responsible for your business, so if there are any debts or other liabilities it’s you that pays them out of your own pocket.
 This could mean your home or other personal assets are at risk if you don’t have the cash available.